JPDSousa/spotify-web-api-java/README.md

 It includes helper functions to do:

 #### Music metadata
-- Albums, artists, and tracks
+- Albums, artists, tracks and playlists
 - Albums for a specific artist
 - Top tracks for a specific artist
 - Artists similar to a specific artist